 Student Financial Aid: Kent State University offers a variety of scholarship opportunities for students enrolled at the Kent Campus and the Regional Campuses.
 Scholarship awards can be based on a variety of criteria including academic merit, talent, demonstrated financial need, field of study, participation in a specific program, organization or activity, and/or any combination of the above.
 Please visit the Student Financial Aid website for further information.

 DO-IT (Disabilities, Opportunities, Internetworking, and Technology): Provides information on college funding for students with disabilities as well as resources for disability-related scholarships and awards.
 Please visit DO-IT's website for further information.

 The P. Buckley Moss Society: The P. Buckley Moss Foundation administers three scholarships that were initially established by the Society.
 The Judith Cary Memorial Scholarship is for students who are pursuing or entering a bachelor's or master's degree in Special Education.
-The Anne and Matt Harbison Scholarship is for a graduating high school senior with a certified language related learning difference who is pursuing post secondary education.
+The Anne and Matt Harbison Scholarship is for a graduating high school senior with a certified language-related learning difference who is pursuing post-secondary education.
 The P. Buckley Moss Endowed Scholarship goes to one or more high school seniors with financial need, with certified language-related learning difference and artistic talent, who plan a career in visual arts.
-Please visit the P. Buckley Moss Society's website for further information.
+Learn more about the P. Buckley Moss Foundation for Children's Education scholarships.